 - Students are not allowed to bring the following to school: knives, toy guns or other dangerous items; skateboards; cigarettes; matches and lighters; alcohol; dangerous or illegal substances.

-These items are brought into school at the owners risk.
-All items must be switched off at all times unless permission has been given by a teacher.
-Students should not be using these items whilst walking around school.
+Personal devices (i.e. mobile phones, headphones/earphones, tablets, etc…) are brought to school at the owners risk.
+Items must be switched off at all times unless permission has been given by a teacher.
+Students should not be using these items whilst in class or walking around school.